 I couldn't help but sit back in my seat and pause for a moment when I read these powerful words.
 I haven't read anything this striking in months.

 The liberal, then, is one who sees 'both sides' of the issue and shies away from 'extremism' in any form.
 He wants to change the heart of the racist without ceasing to be his friend; he wants progress without conflict.
 Therefore, when he sees blacks engaging in civil disobedience and demanding 'Freedom Now,' he is disturbed.
 Black people know who the enemy is, and they are forcing the liberal to take sides.
 But the liberal wants to be a friend, that is, enjoy the rights and privileges pertaining to whiteness and also work for the 'Negro.'
-He wants change without risk, victory without blood
+He wants change without risk, victory without blood.

 The liberal white man is a strange creature; he verbalizes the right things.
 He intellectualizes on the racial problem beautifully.
 He roundly denounces racists, conservatives, and the moderately liberal.
 Sometimes, in rare moments and behind closed doors, he will even defend Rap Brown or Stokely Carmichael.
 Or he may go so far as to make the statement: 'I will let my daughter marry one,' and this is supposed to be the absolute evidence that he is raceless.